 \begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Continuity, Partial Faithfulness, and T-Congruity if, and only if, it belongs to the Plurality Class. \end{teo}

-\begin{proof} First, we show that for the particular case where the profile of preferences consists of only linear orders, $F$ is the standard Plurality rule.
+\begin{proof} Let $F$ be a voting rule that satisfies the six axioms.
+First, we show that for the particular case where the profile of preferences consists of only linear orders, $F$ must be the standard Plurality rule.
 By Theorem~\ref{thm:psr}, we know that $F$ is a positional scoring rule.
-Given a linear order~$L$, let $s_i$ be the score assigned to the alternative in position $i$.
+Given a linear order~$L$, let $s_k$ be the score assigned to the alternative in position $k$.
 We need to show that $s_1>s_k$ and $s_k=s_{k'}$ for all $k,k'\neq 1$.
 By Partial Faithfulness, it is the case that $s_1>s_k$ for all $k\neq 1$.
-Now suppose there are at least two positions $k',k''\neq 1$ such that $s_{k'}\neq s_{k''}$.
-W.l.o.g., we can assume that $s_{k'}$ and $s_{k''}$ are the second and third highest scores, respectively, and $s_{k''}=0$.
+Now, for the sake of contradiction, suppose there are two positions $k,k'\neq 1$ such that $s_{k}\neq s_{k'}$.
+W.l.o.g., we can assume that $s_{k}$ and $s_{k'}$ are the second and third highest scores, respectively, and that $s_{k'}=0$.